 As a female hunter who grew up in the outdoors I felt right at home with this group and I feel you would too.
 In today’s outdoor and sporting industry it is hard to find a group of women who have the same morals and values as I do, and if that is what you are looking for you have found it!
 Join American Daughters of Conservation today!

-Welcome to the American Daughters of Conservation web page.
 My name is Elizabeth Bland and I am the Florida Chapter President.
-I was born in Florida and was lucky enough to be raised in the Florida Outdoors.
+I am a Florida native and was lucky enough to be raised in the Florida Outdoors.
 A few years ago I began my search for a way to get involved and help preserve the outdoor way of life I was raised to love.
 That lead me here.
 I joined the ADC Family in 2017 and have loved every second of it.
 Having the opportunity to meet so many great women (of every skill level) from not only across Florida, but from across the Country, has been one of my favorite parts of my ADC journey.
 I’ve had the chance to share my knowledge and learn from others and have grown so much since joining.
 If you’re looking for a place to call home, a place where you can learn, teach, and grow without being judged, this is that place.
 Check out the Events page and join us on one of our adventures!

 Brittnie Curley: Florida Vice President